sinistersnare/sinistersnare.github.io/content/post/08-crafting-semantics-0.md

 Hi, this is the first post on a series about creating semantics for a programming language.
 We will be using Scheme as a reference point, and slowly building more and more features for it.

 We will be using '_computer science notation_' (specifically an operational semantics) for every post.
-We wont be implementing these semantics formally in a language, but you could quite easily if you wanted to.
+We won't be implementing these semantics in a 'real' programming language, but you could quite easily if you wanted to.

 If you want to get started in Programming Language Theory, and want to understand how to define a programming language formally, this is the series for you!
 If you want to understand abstract machines better, this is the series for you!